neobrains/deta-community/docs/examples/fastapi-drive-cdn.md

 uvicorn[standard]
 ```

+!!!note ""
+    No need to use a server like uvicorn, Deta has its own global server.
+Make sure you have the framework in your requirements.txt.

 `deta` will be used to access the Deta Drive, `fastapi` to create the app, and `python-multipart` for receiving files.
 As always, we need `uvicorn` to run the app.

 In order for your app to access Deta services such as Base and Drive, you need to set the `DETA_PROJECT_KEY` environment variable.